dmrokan/gsl4godot_gsl/doc_sphinx/usage.rst

 type-related modifier---a primitive form of C++ templates.
 The modifier is inserted into the function name after the initial module prefix.
-The following table shows the function names defined for all the numeric types of an imaginary module :mod:`gsl_foo` with function :func:`fn`::
+The following table shows the function names defined for all the numeric types of an imaginary module :code:`gsl_foo` with function :func:`fn`::

     gsl_foo_fn               double